watashiaashishgurung/cybercrimeEDA/README.md

-# Predicting Cybersecurity Incidents: Data Analysis
+# Predicting Cybersecurity Incidents: Data Analysis 🍊🍊🍃

-## Introduction
+## Introduction 🍊🍊🍃
 This document provides an overview of the background research conducted to understand the correlation between high-tech product releases and cybersecurity incidents.
 The analysis aims to predict cybercrime incidents based on data trends.

-## Background Research
+## Background Research🍊🍊🍃
 Before conducting the actual data analysis to predict cybercrime incidents, it's important to conduct some background research on the topic.

 Below, I've gathered information about major high-tech releases throughout the year: